This vegan chocolate mousse is creamy, rich, and light. It’s so simple yet indulgent. Oh and no avocado or aquafaba involved.

 To serve, top the chocolate mousse with coconut whipped cream and shaved chocolate.

-Store leftovers covered in the refrigerator up to 5 days.
+Store leftover chocolate mousse covered in the refrigerator for up to 1 week.